Nails are one thing you can get into shape without exercise.

 Since its launch earlier this year, I’ve also been able to try their non-toxic nail polish remover.
 Guys, it’s AMAZING!
 Most nail polish removers dry out my nails and cuticles, but not this one.

-My nails actually feel nourished when removing polish!
+Even though it took awhile to take polish off, it didn’t dry out my nails.
+My nails actually feel nourished when removing regular polish!
 The dropper is great for reducing spills as opposed to traditional open mouth bottles.
 I also found the dropper to dispense the right amount I need too.
-To boot, no more headaches when doing my nails since it’s odorless!!!
+No more headaches when doing my nails since it’s odorless!!!
 And to boot, the glass bottle is stunning to leave on your bathroom counter.

 I’m pretty sure it’s safe to say I will not be using any other nail polish removers for long awhile!
 I mean, I just bought another bottle, haha!

 Mademoiselle Long Coffin (from the Like-Acrylic Collection) — Since I tried the ombre mani, I’d like to see if the like-acrylic version is better.

 Soft Pink Long Coffin (from the Like-Acrylic Collection) — I’d love to try this one too.
 The color is so pretty!
 I’d file it down for a shorter length and round out the corners.